rocky-linux/documentation/docs/guides/installation.md

 #### Installation Source

-Since we are performing our installation using a Rocky Linux 9 ISO image, you will notice that *Local Media* is automatically specified under the Installation Source section of the main *Installation Summary* screen.
-We'll accept the preset defaults.
+Because the installation uses a Rocky Linux 9 ISO image, you will notice that *Local Media* is automatically specified under the Installation Source section of the main *Installation Summary* screen.
+You can accept the preset defaults.

 !!!
 Tip